-Don’t Ask, Don’t Tell: The End of a Policy, the Beginning of an Idiom
+Don’t Ask, Don’t Tell: The Birth of an Idiom

 The policy on gays in the military that the Department of Defense instituted in 1993 had four directives: Don’t ask, don’t tell, don’t pursue, and don’t harass.
 In the very beginning it was occasionally referred to as the “don’t ask, don’t tell, don’t pursue” policy, but the name quickly settled into the pithy two part, four word expression that we are all familiar with.

 “Don’t ask, don’t tell” fit perfectly into a common English idiom structure, one where two parallel clauses are reduced to their essence in order to make some kind of larger, meaningful statement about the way of the world.
 Some examples include:

 no pain, no gain

 first come, first served